2022 Statistics Degree Guide

 Classes that you will take as a statistics major will include calculus, experimental design, probably theory, technical writing, statistical theory, statistical methods, statistical computing, regression analysis, linear regression, analysis of data, statistics for the social sciences, history of statistics, and probability models.

-Approximately 132 colleges in the U.S. offer a statistics degree of some kind.
-Our 2020 Best Colleges for Statistics ranking analyzes 66 of these schools to determine the best overall colleges for statistics students.
+There are 255 schools offering degrees in statistics in the United States.
+Our 2022 Best Statistics Schools ranking analyzes 172 of these schools to determine the best overall colleges for statistics students.
 Continue reading to check out one of our many unbiased rankings of stats programs later in this article.

 Requirements for Getting a Degree in Statistics